 Remember that because coffee grinders have smaller basins, you must ground your food in tiny quantities.

-You should also properly clean the grinder after each use, preferably by pulsing a tablespoon of baking soda in it for a few seconds to remove the odor.
+You should also properly clean the grinder after each use, preferably by pulsing a tablespoon of baking soda for a few seconds to remove the odor.

 Can a spice grinder be used to grind coffee?

-To begin with, you don’t want to grind your coffee where you ground your curry spices since the leftover oils in the grinding mechanism are going to escape.
-You don’t want to accidentally include masala tastes into your Arabica grinds.
+To begin with, you don’t want to grind your coffee where you ground your curry spices since the leftover oils in the grinding mechanism will escape.
+You don’t want to include masala tastes into your Arabica grinds accidentally.

-Second, one of the most important parts of grinding your coffee beans to maintain an uniform grind is to create a great-tasting cup of joe.
+Second, one of the most important parts of grinding your coffee beans to maintain a uniform grind is to create a great-tasting cup of joe.

 This implies that the ground coffee beans should be around the same size.
-Blade grinders miss a few beans that escape the rotating blades, resulting in an irregular ground.
+Blade grinders miss a few beans that escape the rotating blades, resulting in uneven ground.
 Burr grinders, on the other hand, produce a fine powder with a consistent texture.

 Bottom line, we do not advocate using a spice grinder as a coffee grinder since it may ruin an otherwise excellent coffee experience.
 Purchase a spice grinder for spices and a coffee grinder for coffee.